 Testing new paid channels is one of the most important best practices you need to know.

-Here are few other advertising platforms to consider and try out:
+Here are a few other advertising platforms to consider testing:

 - Pinterest: Products, services, consumer goods with a female-focused target.